giantswarm/docs/src/content/general/architcture/openstack/index.md

 #### Organization operator

 This operator is in charge of reconcile `Organization` custom resources.
-The functionality of the operator is pretty straightforward, just take care of create and delete organization namespace when the given resource is created.
+The functionality of the operator is pretty straightforward.
+It takes care of create and delete the organization namespace when the given resource is created.

-To know more about organization please read [this documentation](https://docs.giantswarm.io/general/organizations/).
+To learn more about organizations please read [the related documentation](https://docs.giantswarm.io/general/organizations/).

 #### RBAC operator

-We have created RBAC operator with the goal of maintain permissions up to date between the different organization and users on the management cluster.
+We have created a RBAC operator with the goal of maintaining up to date  permissions  between the different organization and users on the management cluster.

 #### App operator

-The [App Platform](https://docs.giantswarm.io/app-platform/) is a system we have created to deliver app in multi cluster fashion.
-App operator is the main piece running in management cluster to manage App custom resource and make sure the applications and configuration are delivered correctly across the different workload clusters.
+The [App Platform](https://docs.giantswarm.io/app-platform/) is a system we have created to deliver cloud native apps in multi cluster fashion.
+App operator is the main code running in management cluster to manage App custom resource and make sure the applications and configuration are delivered correctly across the different workload clusters.

 #### Cluster API operators